ScopeCode/tornado/README.md

 Tornado is licensed under the Apache Licence, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html).

-This upcoming version has been largely edited by Geoff Momin of Scope Commons.
+This upcoming version has been largely edited by Geoff Momin of ScopeCommons.
 However, it will still be released under the Apache Licence.

 Automatic installation